MN4444/govigedit-docs/docs/rigidbody-objects.md

 ### Required Components

  Once that is complete, we can begin adding our components.
 Now the components you will need are going to be listed here.
 These can be added in any order, just make sure you have them all!
 Otherwise there will be issues with your rigidbody.
+(You can find out what each of them do in [the components list](components.md))

  ![List of Components](_media/complist.png)